nix-community/poetry2nix/README.md

 ## FAQ

+**Q.** Does poetry2nix install wheels our sdists?

+**A.** By default, poetry2nix installs from source.
+If you want to give precedence to wheels, look at the `preferWheel` and `preferWheels` attributes.

 **Q.** I'm experiencing one of the following errors, what do I do?

 - ModuleNotFoundError: No module named 'setuptools'